materialsvirtuallab/matgl/README.md

 For detailed performance benchmarks, please refer to the publications in the [References](#references) section.

+MatGL reimplemennts M3GNet using DGL and Pytorch.
+Compared to the original Tensorflow implementation, some key improvements over the TF implementations are:

+- A more intuitive API and class structure based on DGL.
+- Multi-GPU support via PyTorch Lightning.

 ### MEGNet

 [MatErials Graph Network (MEGNet)][megnet] is an implementation of DeepMind's [graph networks][graphnetwork] for